 - High school diploma or at least 18 years of age

 To a designated UC campus:

 - Complete four to five semesters at a partner college (minimum GPA of 3.4)

 Successful admission to a community college and a UC requires following a path of prescribed course work and successful academic progress.
 Learn more about the California community college pathway.

-Access to Academic Support
+Access to Academic and Cultural Support